dpenkler/hp9816emu/README.md

 Auto save on exit when enabled will save the image on **Quit**.
 If no image file has been loaded the default filename for the system image is used.

-Make sure you do not have anything you want to keep in the efault filename for system image "system.img" if you don't change it
+Be careful not to uninitentionally overwrite the default system image file when enabling the "Auto save" options.
+No confirmation questions will be asked.

-The Phosphor setting changes the colour of the screen.
-Choices are "White", "Green" and "Amber".
+The "Phosphor" setting changes the colour of the screen.
+Colour choices are: "White", "Green" and "Amber".

 To hide the Settings menu just click on the **OK** button.